-Operating profit is defined across the Group as IFRS profit before income taxes, excluding the following items: investment return variances and economic assumption changes on long-term business, impairment of goodwill, associates, and joint ventures and other amounts expensed, amortisation and impairment of acquired value of in-force business, amortisation and impairment of other intangibles, profit or loss on the disposal and remeasurement of subsidiaries, joint ventures and associates, integration and restructuring costs and other items.
+Operating profit is defined across the Group as International Financial Reporting Standards ("IFRS") profit before income taxes, excluding the following items: investment return variances and economic assumption changes on long-term business, impairment of goodwill, associates, and joint ventures and other amounts expensed, amortisation and impairment of acquired value of in-force business, amortisation and impairment of other intangibles, profit or loss on the disposal and remeasurement of subsidiaries, joint ventures and associates, integration and restructuring costs and other items.

-Section A.2.1 shows a reconciliation of the operating profit to the income statement included in the Company's financial statements.
+Section A.2.1 shows a reconciliation of the operating profit to the profit and loss account included in the Company's financial statements, which are prepared using UK GAAP Financial Reporting Standard ("FRS") 101.